nickredding/cordova-plugin-apple-watch-link/README.md

 * An existing Cordova iOS app can be extended to include a companion WatchKit extension by opening the app project in Xcode and adding a "Watch App for iOS App" target.

 * After the companion WatchKit app target has been added, **you cannot use any functions of the Cordova CLI on the project** since this will damage the project and make it unusable.
-All further additions or modifications to the iOS code must be made via Xcode.
+All further additions or modifications to the project must be made via Xcode.
 Therefore, all required Cordova plugins must be installed before the WatchKit app target is added, and any changes to the HTML and Javascript code of the app (including plugins) must be applied directly to the *Staging* directory of the Xcode project.

-* Updating the iOS platform (or making other significant changes to the Cordova app) will necessitate creating a new Xcode project and migrating the WatchOS files from the previous project.

 * The companion WatchKit app target must be coded in Swift, and use the WatchKit App Delegate lifecycle.